I’ve made countless stews during my ten years on a carnivore diet, and I find meat stew a comforting, hearty, and economical dish.

 4. Sirloin

-Sirloin comes from the back of the cow.
+Sirloin comes from behind the cow.
 In terms of toughness and fat, it falls somewhere between beef chuck and round.

 Sirloin beef for stew gives a strong beefy flavor with some chewiness when cooked properly.